 If your lights go dim your house battery is low.
-To correct this situation you need to start your generator, making sure the inverter charging light is illuminated.
+To correct this situation you need to start your generator, making sure the inverter is on.

 If you operate your generator as suggested under that section of this manual and conserve your power (keep unused lights, etc. turned off) this situation should not occur, but if it persists you should run your generator more than the three hours a day recommended.